 Sponsored by Tourism Oita

 Who hasn’t dreamed of traveling back in time?
-Whilst the machine that would allow for such an extraordinary trip has unfortunately not been engineered, thanks to Showa no Machi that doesn’t mean its impossible!
+Whilst the machine that would allow for such an extraordinary trip has unfortunately not been engineered, thanks to Showa no Machi that doesn’t mean it is impossible!
 With a simple visit to Showa no Machi, the shopping district of Bungotakada, Oita prefecture on Kyushu island, you can feel as though sent back to the time of the Showa era.

 Showa Era Nostalgia